-I did something really amazing this weekend.
+A couple years ago, I joined my friends in their backyard to view the heavens through their telescope.
 I put my eye to a lens and gazed at a star millions of miles away from me.
-I saw the glow of a fire that burns 140,000 times hotter than our sun.
+I witnessed the glow of a fire that burns 140,000 times hotter than our sun.
 I viewed photons, or particles of light, that began traveling to my eyes 642 years ago (Betelgeuse, for those of you who are wondering).
-I stood in my friend’s backyard and beheld the majesty of God.

-“Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life–in order that I may boast on the day of Christ that I did not run or labor for nothing” (Philippians 2:14-16, NIV 84).
+“Do everything without complaining or arguing, so that you may become blameless and pure, children of God without fault in a crooked and depraved generation, in which you shine like stars in the universe as you hold out the word of life–in order that I may boast on the day of Christ that I did not run or labor for nothing.”Philippians 2:14-16, NIV 84 (emphasis added)

 So, the Ripkens decided to travel to nations where Christianity has grown in the midst of severe persecution in order to interview those who live out the Gospel in a dangerous climate every day.
 What they found in the stories of hundreds of saints in places like Russia, China, and the Middle East, was a faith that brought light to some of the darkest places on the planet.